Mobile phone versionWhat is this?

 Decide on your maximum budget

 Congratulations!
 You have already started on your married life together by agreeing a budget!
-No small task, and you have a bigger trial to come: to stick to budget and not be swayed by 'wedding planners' to spend more (see dealing with professionals).
+No small task, and the next task is even greater; to stick to budget and not be swayed by 'wedding planners' to spend more (see dealing with professionals).
 This challenge is something that you will face together.

 Even if you are currently having an 'out-of-money-experience', with careful planning you can still have a great wedding.
 If you can spend the next year working together on this major financial expense, then you will have undergone some excellent training for the rest of your partnership together.
 And don't be discouraged if you disagree at some point; marriage involves negotiating, especially in the engagement period.